Canon G9 X Mark II vs Panasonic LX100

-The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2014.
+The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in January 2017 and September 2014.
 Both the G9X Mark II and the LX100 are fixed lens compact cameras that are based on an one-inch (G9X Mark II) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably larger (34 percent) than the Canon G9 X Mark II.
 Moreover, the LX100 is substantially heavier (91 percent) than the G9X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the LX100 are weather-sealed.

 Concerning battery life, the G9X Mark II gets 235 shots out of its NB-13L battery, while the LX100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the G9X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.